David-Seis/SecureYourAzureData/README.md

 In this workshop you'll learn:
 <br>

-- The General Computing Security Landscape and the Data estate's responsibilities in that environment
+- The general computing security landscape and the data estate's responsibilities in that environment
 - The basics of security for on-premises and in-Virtual Machine SQL Server installations
 - The basics of Microsoft Azure SQL Database security
 - How to monitor for and react to security incidents in your organization